rmotr-students-code/002-pyp-demoday-g1/README.md

 ### Required

-+ Split components into separate files.
-App.py is too big for one file.
 + Update button in user's settings page.
 + Paginate games library, currently causes significant lag.
 SQL alchemy has something built in for pagination
 + configure a way for steamscout to email users. - Flask-Mail